ndd21/PHYS281/docs/demo-python-terminal.md

 ## Shell commands

-Within IPython you can use some standard shell commands for example:
+Within IPython you can use some standard [shell commands](../demo-terminal/index.html#terminal-cheat-sheet), for example:

 i) showing you current directory